 People with diabetes should consider moderate-intensity, low-impact workouts, such as walking, yoga and swimming.
 A few sessions a week of strength training with light weights or resistance bands are important, too, to prevent muscle loss.

-Walking on the AlterG® Anti-Gravity Treadmill® under the watchful eye of a physical therapist may be a safe exercise option for diabetics who have other medical complications, such as arthritis, decreased balance, deconditioning and post-surgery healing.
+Walking on the AlterG® Anti-Gravity Treadmill™ under the watchful eye of a physical therapist may be a safe exercise option for diabetics who have other medical complications, such as arthritis, decreased balance, deconditioning and post-surgery healing.
 The AlterG’s advantage over other exercise options is that it provides gentle lifting pressure and precisely unloads body weight in 1% increments.
 The AlterG can provide the exact amount of support necessary to walk with less effort and reduce impact.
 In other words, it offers a cardiovascular workout with limited body impact, which may allow those who previously thought they could not exercise to do so.
-The Anti-Gravity Treadmill’s other advantages include a fall-safe environment, reduced pain, potentially longer exercise sessions and the ability to maintain a normal gait.
+The other advantages of Anti-Gravity Treadmill products include a fall-safe environment, reduced pain, potentially longer exercise sessions and the ability to maintain a normal gait.
 The AlterG can make exercising fun for people of all ages, weights and physical condition levels.